Records management is a challenge for any organization that needs to store, manage and protect records for a long time.

 Businesses have a lot of records.
 Some of these records are created by the business itself and some are created by third-party vendors.
-In order to manage all of these records, businesses must be able to track their production of them.
+In order to manage all of these records, businesses must be able to track their production of them and related records classification.

 With a good record management system, it can be easy for businesses to find the information that they need.
 They can also make sure that their records are properly protected and stored in a way that will allow them to access them in the future.

 If you are looking for the right RMS, consider looking into an ECM system that allows companies to create, manage and share content across their entire organization.